Search for a course

 Farm Animal Health and Welfare

-Learn how to conduct routine health checks with an understanding of the principles of farm animal including how to spot the signs of good and poor health.
-Learn about common farm animal diseases and factors that affect farm animal welfare, including stress.
+Unit 1 looks at the principles of farm welfare animal health including the signs of good and poor health.
+Learners will study how to conduct routine health checks.
+Learners will explore common farm animal diseases and factors that affect farm animal welfare including stress.

 Farm Animal Legislation and Welfare

-Develop an understanding of farm animal nutrition and farm animal accommodation.
-Learn how nutrition, accommodation and management practices contribute to farm animal welfare.
-Gain an understanding about what legislation is relevant to farm animal welfare.
+Unit 2 focuses on farm animal nutrition and farm animal accommodation.
+Learners will study how nutrition, accommodation and management practices contribute to farm animal welfare.
+Learners will also study legislation relevant to farm animal welfare.

 Protection of all animals, regardless of environment or species, is crucial to their physical welfare and quality of life.
 The UK government has a duty to ensure that all animals, including farming livestock, are protected from neglect and cruelty.